tektoncd/dashboard/docs/extensions.md

 EOF
 ```

-Now the Tekton Dashboard should be able to show `CronJob`s in your cluster.
+Now the Tekton Dashboard will show `CronJob`s in your cluster.

 ![Resource based extension RBAC](./extensions-resource-based-rbac.png)